psychemedia/storytelling-notes/violin.md

 eg riddles
 https://www.duchas.ie/en/cbes/4922223/4862072/5019166?
-A fiddler in Dublin had a brother a fiddler in Cork; but the fiddler in Cork had no brother a fiddler in Dublin.
+A fiddler in Dublin had a brother, a fiddler in Cork; but the fiddler in Cork had no brother, a fiddler in Dublin.
 The fiddler in Dublin was a girl.

 ?? https://www.duchas.ie/en/cbes/4811604/4800974/4938455 The Fairy Fiddler